EchterAlsFake/Osintgram2/README.md

 ##### A *OSINT* Tool for anonymous advanced information gathering
 ##### Based on the great [Osintgram](https://github.com/Datalux/Osintgram) from Datalux
+# Information:

+This project is currently not at my highest priority.
+<br>Some features may not work correctly and there might be some logical flaws.

+I can fix it in approximately 1-2 weeks :)
+<br>Thanks for your patience

 # Table of contents